lip lit & giveaway: the 100 year old man who climbed out the window and disappeared

 He heads to the bus station, steals a suitcase, borders a bus, befriends a petty thief, an eternal student and his beautiful fiancé, and her pets: Sonya the elephant and an Alsatian dog.
 He also is on the run from police and a gang of criminals.
 His life has taken quite a turn.

 In fact, his life has taken many turns.
 Over the course of the novel it is revealed that Allan was good friends with US President Truman after sharing two bottles of Tequila with him, that he used his explosives expertise to support US war efforts, the Chinese anti-communists, and later Stalin (it’s worth mentioning that Allan holds no political views whatsoever).
 He hitchhikes with Winston Churchill, travels on a riverboat with the wife of Mao Zedong and walks across the Himalayas on foot.
-He hangs out with and marries Amanda Einstein (related to that Einstein), who is a corrupt Indonesian politician with ‘a lot of dollars’.
+He hangs out with Amanda Einstein (related to that Einstein), who is a corrupt Indonesian politician with ‘a lot of dollars’.

 Allan is quite a cute character, innocent, like Forrest Gump, he has a hyperbolic influence on the world and a penchant for vodka.
 Meanwhile,the author, Jonas Jonasson adopts a very distinct and quirky narrative style.
 Think Lemony Snickett’s Series of Unfortunate Events, or even Mark Haddon’s The Curious Incident of the Dog in the Nighttime.